MRC-LMB-Light-Microscopy-Facility/guv-macro/README.md

 ## Installation
 Download and extract the zip file with the code and demo images.

+The installation should take less and five minute.

 ## Intensity quantification of beads
 This macro measure the fluorescence intensity of the beads surface in 2D for each channel and the diameter of the beads.

 ###  Dataset
 The data are multi-channel, single plane images.
 An example dataset is in `data/beads_demo.czi`.

+The processing of the file should take less then a minute.

 ### Usage
 - Open the original files in Fiji